Luis-Jones-Coder/MemoryCard/README.md

 Use CSS media queries to adjust the layout and card dimensions based on screen size.

 **HTML validator WRC**
-I have used the recommended html[validator WRC](assets\image\gameGameIndex.png) to validate all of my hml files.
+I have used the recommended html [validator WRC](assets\image\gameGameIndex.png) to validate all of my hml files.

 **CSS validator WRC**
 I have used the recommended css [validator WRC](assets\image\validatorCssGame.png) to validate all of my cssvfiles.